 First, I lightly sanded all of the cabinet doors, drawer fronts and vanity frame with sand paper.
-I paid special attention to the door that had peeled.
+I paid special attention to the cabinet door that had peeled.
 This is a good example of the thin layer of thermofoil coating, and what the cabinet looks like below that layer.

 I then wiped everything off with a paper towel to remove the dust before washing all the cabinet doors and drawer fronts with a mix of Dawn soap and water.
 This helped to ensure that any remaining grease and dirt on the cabinets was removed and so that paint would adhere properly.

 After the cabinet doors were fully dried, I set up my painting station and got to work.
 I started by using the brush to get the primer in all the grooves and details of the cabinet.
-I used a fairly light handed and feathered as I went along.
+Then I used a fairly light handed and feathered stroke as I went along.

 I quickly followed that up by rolling primer, first into the inset, and then on the outer edges.